damianhakert/damianhakert.github.io/source/posts/2016-11-17-introducing-review-apps.html.md

 Review Apps are about improving the fidelity and speed of review; bringing everyone (product managers, QA, designers, etc.) into the conversation earlier, with higher quality information, so you move faster from idea to production.
 After you embrace them, you'll look back and wonder how you ever lived without them.

-Experimental support for Review Apps is available now, with creating dynamic environments introduced in 8.12 and manual stopping of dynamic environments introduced in 8.13.
+Experimental support for Review Apps is available now, with dynamic environments introduced in 8.12 and manual stopping of dynamic environments introduced in 8.13.
 8.14 adds automatic stopping of environments on branch close, as well as environment folders in the UI.
-Review apps is available for free in GitLab CE, GitLab EE, and on GitLab.com.
+Review apps are available for free in GitLab CE, GitLab EE, and on GitLab.com.

 ## Further reading